Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Introduction

 \section{Introduction}

-The increasing adoption of renewable energy, particularly solar photovoltaic systems, plays an important role in modern power systems.
-While utility-scale solar projects contribute significantly to overall capacity, distributed rooftop installations are playing an increasingly prominent role in reshaping the electricity landscape. \mehdi{Notably, as of 2022, approximately 140~GW of solar capacity had been installed in the U.S., with more than 35\% of it coming from installations by households and commercial entities~\cite{SEIA}.}
+The increasing adoption of renewable energy, particularly photovoltaic (PV) panels, plays an important role in modern power systems.
+While utility-scale solar projects contribute significantly to overall capacity, distributed rooftop installations are playing an increasingly prominent role in reshaping the electricity landscape.
+Notably, by the end of 2024, the U.S. had installed about 175~GW of solar capacity, over 31\% of which came from residential and commercial installations~\cite{9e3161cca1ff4906b8149e1c4c148787}.